servirtium/servirtium-java/README.md

 2. In playback, Servirtium allows the functionality tested in the service tests to be isolated from potentially flaky and unquestionably slower "down stack" and external remote services.
-3. A diffable format (regular Markdown files) to clearly show the differences between two recordings of the same conversation.
+3. A diffable format (regular Markdown files) to clearly show the differences between two recordings of the same conversation, that is co-located with test logic (no database of any sort)
 4. Agnostic about other test frameworks: use JUnit 4, JUnit5, TestNG, Cucumber for Java, or JBehave.
-5. Test recordings co-located with tests and not in a central (or remote in any way) database.
-6. No process spawning/killing orchestration.
+5. No process spawning/killing orchestration.
+6. One recording per test method, even if that means duplicate sections of markdown over many tests
+7. No conditionals or flow control in the recording - no DSL at all.
+8. Allowance for modification of recording or playback for simplification/redaction purposes.
+9. For use **in the same process** as the test-runner.
+It is not designed to be a standalone server, although it can be used that way.

 ## Design Limitations

-1. just for Java teams presently (needs porting)
+1. Just for Java teams presently (needs porting)
-2. for use **in the same process** as the test-runner.
-It is not designed to be a standalone server, although it can be used that way.
-3. not for playback use in "for humans" environments like QA or UAT
+3. Not for playback use in "for humans" environments like QA or UAT
-4. one recording per test method, even if that means duplicate sections of markdown over many tests

 ## Alternatives